farabiahmed/Project-Samples/Tutorials/CSharp.md

 }
 ```

+### What is the difference between `const` and `readonly`?
+---
+The readonly keyword differs from the const keyword.
+A const field can only be initialized at the declaration of the field.
+A readonly field can be initialized either at the declaration or in a constructor

 ### What is the use of Checked and Unchecked keywords? ###
 ---
 Checked: Adds exceptions on number overflows.